Deploy Bastion using Azure PowerShell

 Once you deploy Bastion to your virtual network, you can connect to your VMs via private IP address.
 This seamless RDP/SSH experience is available to all the VMs in the same virtual network.
 If your VM has a public IP address that you don't need for anything else, you can remove it.

 In this article, you create a virtual network (if you don't already have one), deploy Azure Bastion using PowerShell, and connect to a VM.
-You can also deploy Bastion by using the following other methods:
+The examples show Bastion deployed using the Standard SKU tier, but you can use a different Bastion SKU, depending on the features you'd like to use.
+For more information, see Bastion SKUs.

 Note